anupambhatnagar/GPUPuzzlers/pages/glossary.md

 __Registers__: private registers for a CUDA thread.

-__Shared memory__: fast SRAM memory shared by CUDA threads composing a thread block and private to that thread block.
+__Shared memory__: on-chip memory shared by CUDA threads.
+Since shared memory is on chip it has higher bandwidth and lower latency compared to local/global memory.

 ## Computer Architecture